c-ong/xfly/README.md

 * State-driven programing(similar Native App)
 * Make your DOMs be Pretty and Clean
 * Reduce the resources request
-* Focus you things, no matter that routing、flow and MORE...
+* Focus your things, no matter that routing、flow and MORE...

 # Getting started
 **1: Prepare for your playground**